 - If your checkout is broken on mobile, fix your checkout

-- If payment errors are happening, work with your payment processor
+- If payment errors are happening, work with your payment processor on the specific failure types

 Emails are recovery, not strategy.
 The real work is making sure fewer people abandon in the first place.